 However, the core ClariNet business was actually still strong.
 With the staff cut back the company was able to become profitable again, though it was able to gain few new customers.
 When revenue dropped, Roy passed the reins to Lynn Brock, who had not been involved with ClariNet before (though I knew him well since I had reported to him in my last period at VisiCorp) but who had a long association with Roy.

-Finally Lynn sold the business to Yellowbrix, a competitor, which has incorporated the products into its line and continues to serve many of the original customers.
-You can still read the free sample newsgroup biz.clarinet.sample.
+Finally Lynn sold the business to Yellowbrix, a competitor, which has incorporated the products into its line and continues to serve many of the original customers, though by now most of that has drifted away, I expect.
 In some senses the company is all but gone, but in other senses it remains, still the oldest of the dot-coms.
 The clarinet.com domain got sold off, though http://www.clari.net still exists as a shell.
 Of course, the news business and online news business have changed tremendously, and printed newspapers are starting to drop like flies.
 More change is in the offing.

 Sometimes it surprised me how much staying power it did have.
 As I saw most major newspapers spend more money giving away their news as we had for a total budget, as I saw companies like Yahoo give away products that contained news just as good as ours, I felt it would fade sooner.

 Some of the strength came from a hidden strength in USENET.
 While many still use USENET (often just by searching it in Google) many think of it as a relic of the internet's early days.
 And it has many flaws which have resulted in its failing to grow like wildfire the way many other internet applications did.